graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 I'll add a couple of pads for connecting a thermal probe, this will make the board useful to people with a water cylinder, especially those who want to automate using solar energy to keep their water hot when possible.
 As far as I know, most water cylinders in the UK have two heating elements one top, one bottom, so the dual relay will be useful for that.
-I might put the ESP on a daugterboard with a screen for status, and the status LEDs broken out more sensibly.
+I might put the ESP on a daugter-board with a screen for status, and the status LEDs broken out more sensibly.
 This will free up a bit of space on the bottom board nicely, and fix that mechanical issue.

 There's some minor tweaks to do to the power supply too.